-This is why Paul prays a triple blessing for Timothy: Grace, mercy, and peace, from God the Father and Christ Jesus our Lord (1:2b).
+This is why Paul prays a triple blessing for Timothy: Grace, mercy, and peace from God the Father and Christ Jesus our Lord (1:2b).
 Paul is expressing his genuine desire for God's best in Timothy's life.
 Grace is a request for supernatural strength, like God gave Paul to endure his thorn in the flesh (2 Cor.
 12:7-9).
-Mercy (ELEOS, el'-eh-os) is a request for kind acts beyond what is expected or deserved.
-God's peace (EIRĒNĒ, ay-ray'-nay) refers to inner tranquility that only comes from experiencing God's grace and mercy.
+Mercy (ELEOS, el ́-eh-os) is a request for kind acts beyond what is expected or deserved.
+God's peace (EIRĒNĒ, ay-ray ́-nay) refers to inner tranquility that only comes from experiencing God's grace and mercy.
 Peace is the "spiritual tranquilizer" that keeps us from panic.

 Chained and sitting in a cold, damp dungeon, Paul can no longer preach or travel, but he can write and pray, so he does.
-Paul writes: I thank God, whom I serve from my forefathers with pure conscience, that without ceasing I have remembrance of thee in my prayers night and day (1:3).
+Paul writes: I thank God whom I serve, as did my ancestors, with a clear conscience, as I remember you constantly in my prayers night and day (1:3).
 When Paul prays, Timothy is always on his mind.
-As Jesus passes His torch, He prays for two things concerning His disciples.
+As Jesus is passing His torch, He prays for two things concerning His disciples.
 What is His first request (John 17:15)?